List of Teenage Mutant Ninja Turtles characters: Scumbug

 In the 1987 series, Scumbug appears in the episode "Night of the Rogues", voiced by Barry Gordon.
 He is among the villains who Shredder assembled to attack the Turtles.
-His Toyline bio states that Scumbug is a former exterminator who was hired by Shredder and Krang and was mutated into an anthropomorphic cockroach after coming into contact with some mutagen and one of the cockroaches.
+His toyline bio states that Scumbug is a former exterminator who was hired by Shredder and Krang and became a mutant cockroach after coming into contact with some mutagen and one of the cockroaches.

+In the Archie Comics continuity, Scumbug was hired by Shredder disguised as a businessman to do some pest control at his latest hideout Saki Inc. He is later mutated after slipping on some spilled mutagen while chasing a cockroach.

 In the 2012 series, Scumbug is voiced by Ted Biaselli.
 He is an unnamed stuck-up businessman who Baxter Stockman kidnapped and mutated into a stag beetle/spider mutant.

-A female version of Scumbug in Teenage Mutant Ninja Turtles: Mutant Mayhem, with her vocal effects provided by a blend of Alex Hirsch and some uncredited voice actors.
+A female version of Scumbug in Teenage Mutant Ninja Turtles: Mutant Mayhem, with her vocal effects provided by a blend of Alex Hirsch and several uncredited voice actors.
 Despite the advertisements identifying the character as "himself", the film, as well as the filmmakers, clearly identify her as female.
-Scumbug is depicted as a mutant cockroach and the only one who does not speak.
-She can only speak in "vermin" that Splinter can understand.
-By the end of the film, the two of them become a couple much to the Turtles' disgust.
+Scumbug is depicted as a mutant cockroach who speaks in "vermin" which Splinter can understand and is a member of Superfly's gang.
+By the end of the film following Superfly's defeat, Scumbug and Splinter of them become a couple much to the Turtles' disgust.

+Scumbug appeared in Tales of the Teenage Mutant Ninja Turtles, voiced again by Alex Hirsch.